default-output-block.skip-main

 Fletcher Tabuteau.
 Photo: Parliament website.

-Tabuteau (Ngāti Ngāraranui, Ngāti Rangiwewehi, Ngāti Whakaue) joined parliament in 2014 as a list MP for New Zealand First, he was then given more responsibilities when his party became a coalition with the Labour Party during the 2017 election.
+Tabuteau (Ngāti Ngāraranui, Ngāti Rangiwewehi, Ngāti Whakaue) was a list MP for NZ First from 2014..
+He was given more responsibilities when his party agreed to a coalition with Labour after the 2017 election.

-He became deputy leader of NZ First in 2017 but resigned after losing the 2020 election.
+He became deputy leader of NZ First in 2017 but resigned after losing his seat at the 2020 election.

-“His experience in governance, management, and business will be an asset to the Board and the important work they do to encourage and promote ahurea and toi Māori,” said Potaka.
+Minister Potaka said Tabuteau’s experience.in governance, management, and business would be an asset to the board “and the important work it does to encourage and promote ahurea and toi Māori,” Potaka said.

-Born in Rotorua, Tabuteau went to and taught at Rotorua Boys' High School, and then was a lecturer in Economics, and head of the Business School at Waiariki Institute of Technology prior to entering the Beehive.
+Born in Rotorua, Tabuteau went to and taught at Rotorua Boys’ High School.
+He became a lecturer in economics, and head of the Business School at Waiariki Institute of Technology before becoming an MP.

-After his political career, he didn’t stop as he started working 20 hours a week for his hometown council in a fixed-term position to work on economic development and housing projects.
+After his political career, he started working 20 hours a week for his hometown council in a fixed-term position to work on economic development and housing projects.

-In 2022, he ran for Mayor in the Rotorua Lakes Council local election coming second place after Tania Tapsell.
+In 2022, he ran for mayor in the Rotorua Lakes Council local election coming second after winner Tania Tapsell.

-Currently, he runs Hoporona Consulting and serves as Director of Capital Government Relations and Communications.
+Currently, he runs Hoporona Consulting and serves as a director of Capital Government Relations and Communications.

 NZMACI, located in Rotorua, is home to Te Wānanga Whakairo Rākau (National Wood Carving School), Te Takapū o Rotowhio (National Stone and Bone Carving School), and Te Rito o Rotowhio (National Weaving School).